ElvinEndrenal/web-cops/README.md

 # 🌐 The Website
 - This is the COPS main Website that is still under Development
-- Status: Down, Currently being revamped to utilize Bootstrap to make it device responsive
+- Status: Working...
-- Design: Done But not responsive (Still a lot of things to fix)
+- Design: Done and Device Responsive.
 # Tools to Use:

 > Coding